parallelwindfarms/byteparsing/paper/paper.md

 gives `Point(x=1, y=2)` as output.

 ### `using_config` and `with_config`
 We may use the auxiliary stack to store a config variable that can be accessed from any parser.
-To make this use a bit more user friendly, we define two functions: `with_config()` and the `@use_config` decorator.
+To make this use a bit more user-friendly, we define two functions: `with_config()` and the `@use_config` decorator.
 Functions decorated with `@use_config` should have the last argument be the `config` variable.
 The `with_config` parser sets a config dictionary to be the bottom of the auxiliary stack.

 Example: We have as input a number and a string.
 The string is returned in upper-case if the number is 1: